redwoodjs/redwoodjs-com-archive/docs/appConfiguration.md

 When you run `redwood setup deploy [provider]` on the CLI, this path gets configured to the defaults for the provider you're configuring

-#### Customize GraphQL endpoint
+#### Customizing the GraphQL Endpoint

-By default, we construct the graphql endpoint, from the `apiUrl` configuration, e.g. `./redwood/functions/graphql` will be the default graphql endpoint.
+By default, we construct the GraphQL endpoint from `apiUrl`.
+That is, `./redwood/functions/graphql` is the default graphql endpoint.

-However, there are times you may want to host your api side somewhere else, or on a different domain.
+But sometimes you want to host your api side somewhere else, on a different domain.
 There's two ways you can do this:

-**a) Change the `apiUrl` value to your new domain, for example**
+**a) Change the `apiUrl` value to your new domain**

 ```toml
 [web]
   apiUrl = "https://api.coolredwoodapp.com"
 ```

-This will mean the redwood web side (i.e. the frontend) will point to the above domain, and try to access the graphql endpoint at `https://api.coolredwoodapp.com/graphql`.
+This means your Redwood project's web side (i.e. the frontend) points to the above domain, and tries to access the GrpahQL endpoint at `https://api.coolredwoodapp.com/graphql`.

 **b) Change only the graphql endpoint**

-You can also choose to change only the graphql endpoint if you wish (without affecting other things, like dbAuth)
+You can also change the GraphQL endpoint only (without affecting other things, like dbAuth):

 ```diff
 [web]
   apiUrl = "/.redwood/functions"
 + apiGraphqlEndpoint = "https://coolrwapp.mycdn.com"
 ```

-This is particularly useful if you'd like to use for example a CDN provider, e.g. GraphCDN, in front of your API side, independant of the web side.
+This is particularly useful if you'd like to use a CDN provider like GraphCDN in front of your api side, independent of the web side.

-#### Customize DbAuth endpoint
+#### Customizing the DbAuth Endpoint

 If you're using dbAuth, you may decide to point your auth function (i.e. the serverless function used for login/signup) at a different host.
-To do this, without affecting your graphql endpoint, you can add the `apiDbAuthUrl` configuration to your redwood.toml
+To do this without affecting your GraphQL endpoint, you can add `apiDbAuthUrl` to your redwood.toml:

 ```diff
 [web]